myGat/AI-dungeon/DevTool/ReadMe.md

 version, you'll need node.js: vanilla js can't read or write file (and that's necessary to concatenate files).

-# Discalmer (important)
+# Disclamer (important)

 I am in no way a js specialist, and even less a server specialist.
 The server created by the localServer.js script has probabibly some security issue...

 /!\ If you can't understand the localServer.js script, you shouldn't use it and use only the offlineVersion.js.
-Or maybe not use my work at all. /!\
+Or maybe you should not use my work at all. /!\

 Use my work at your own risk.